zladovan/monorepo/README.md

     tools/gradle-plugins/
       └── reusable gradle logic (used in apps and libs builds)

+    tools/ci
+      └── ci scripts

 ## Known issues

-  - jobs are not triggered in parrallel for all cases due to using [tsort](https://en.wikipedia.org/wiki/Tsort) for processing dependecies which produce only sequentional order
+  - jobs are not triggered in parallel for all cases due to using [tsort](https://en.wikipedia.org/wiki/Tsort) for processing dependencies which produce only sequential order
   - not tested on Mac OS and probably there will be issue with `realpath` used

 ## Todo

+  - write how to setup for different ci tools
-  - improve parrallel exections support
+  - improve parallel executions support
   - create Gradle plugin with same logic as in bash scripts (as a separate project)
   - add support for other popular CI tools (e.g. [Travis](https://travis-ci.org/), [Jenkins](https://jenkins.io/), ...)
   - create [Circleci orb](https://circleci.com/orbs/)